Skip to main content

 Query Monitor

-• Lighthouse Performance score is below 70
+• A Lighthouse Performance score stuck below 70

-• Your website is noticeably slower on mobile than desktop
+• Mobile noticeably slower than desktop

 SB